Overall Score 6.4 Represents average audio ecosystem compatibility score.

 more than that of Bowers & Wilkins PI7 by 10 hours

 It requires 3 hours to fully charge the Bowers & Wilkins PI7's battery.
-It is recommended to fully charge the battery before using the earbuds for the first time.
+It is recommended to charge fully the battery before using the earbuds when they have been in storage for extended periods.

 Bowers & Wilkins PI7, the device supports wireless charging.
-To charge the earbuds, you just place down on a supported charging pad.
+To charge the earbuds, you just put down on a compatible charging pad.

 The Bowers & Wilkins PI7 have a battery level indicator, an indicator alerts you when the device has a low battery.
-The battery indicator lights show the charging status of your device and case.
+The battery indicator lights display the charging state of your earbuds and charging case.

-JBL Live Free 2 too have a battery level indicator, charging indicators enable you to determine the charging state of your device, whether fully charged, or having a low battery.
+JBL Live Free 2 too have a battery level indicator, these allow you determine the charging state of your device, if charged fully, or having a low battery.

-Bowers & Wilkins PI7 have USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
+Bowers & Wilkins PI7 support USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.

-The Bowers & Wilkins PI7 have Bluetooth version of 5, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+The Bowers & Wilkins PI7 have Bluetooth version of 5, Bluetooth is a wireless technology standard that allows data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 JBL Live Free 2 has a Bluetooth version of 5.2,